karlan/AGN_templates/README.md

 ### How to use them in SED decompositions?
-Although these AGN templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
-For example, you should not add an old stellar template to fit the SED of a z=5 quasar (the host galaxy is too young!).
+Although these AGN templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result merely because of a very small chi-square).
+For example, you should not add an old stellar template to fit the SED of a z~5 quasar (the host galaxy is too young!).

 For a type-1 AGN, its optical to far-IR SED can be modeled by a linear combination of various templates.